Tyderion/kodi-anidb-sync/README.md

 - `KODI.PORT` - Optional: Your Kodi remote access port (omitting works for default Kodi config)

 ## Synchronize
-Run main.py to synchronize all watched files from aniDB to your Kodi instance.
+Run `python anidbsync/main.py` to synchronize all watched files from aniDB to your Kodi instance.
 Also supports reverse synchro (from Kodi to aniDB)

 # TODO